-Kildare County Council supervises 14 active approved establishments under its Service Contract with the FSAI.
 The audit team confirmed that official controls as they relate to Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs were being implemented.
-The two food businesses for which on-site verification was conducted were aware of their responsibilities under Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs.
-In the first food business, this was evidenced by the extensive microbiological testing programme, associated procedures and operational controls which included corrective actions in the case of unsatisfactory results.
-The communications related to Commission Regulation (EC) No 2073/2005 that the County Veterinary Officer had sent to the food businesses provided clear information regarding the food business operators' obligations under the Regulation.
+The two food businesses for which on-site verification was conducted were aware of their responsibilities under the Regulation.
+During on-site verification, the first food business operator demonstrated a good understanding of the Regulation as it applied to his business.
+The second food business operator, although not present at the on-site verification, also demonstrated that he had a good understanding of the requirements of the legislation.
+This was evidenced by the fact that he had developed an extensive microbiological testing programme, associated procedures and operational controls which included corrective actions in the case of unsatisfactory results.
+The communications related to Commission Regulation (EC) No 2073/2005 that the County Veterinary Officer had provided to the food businesses were detailed and provided clear information and guidance to the food business operators.